LoreBene99/RT1_Assignment2/README.md

 		}
 	}
 ```
-### NB: The parameters (such as 0.6, 1, -1) have been tested pesonally and i consider these as the best ones in order to let the robot makes various loops clocwisely.
+#### NB: The parameters (such as 0.6, 1, -1) have been tested pesonally and i consider these as the best ones in order to let the robot makes various loops clocwisely.
 BUT a problem may occurs if the user increments by A LOT (!!!!) the speed of the robot--> it may crush (or having problems on turning in the right direction, going counterclockwise).

 The node also behaves like a PUBLISHER since it publish on the topic `/cmd_vel` the type message `cmd_vel geometry_msgs/Twist`, that regards the velocity of the robot, broken in its angular and linear parts (x,y,z).

 This is a flowchart to explain the robot's movements: ??????????????
 FLOWCHART

+### User node